-The rest of this section contains an exposition of Klawe [43], with some simplifications of the proofs.
-Much of the notation and terminology has been changed from [43] to fit better with this paper in general and (in the next section) the blob-pebble game in particular.
-Also, it should be noted that we restrict all definitions to layered graphs, in contrast to Klawe who deals with a somewhat more general class of graphs.
-We concentrate on layered graphs mainly to avoid unnecessary complications in the exposition, and since it can be proven that no graphs in [43] can give a better size/pebbling price trade-off than one gets for layered graphs anyway.
+The rest of this section contains an exposition of the black-white pebbling price lower bound for pyramids by Klawe [42], which we will adapt in Section 8 to work for the blob-pebble game.
+We have slightly modified (and hopefully simplified) the proofs, and have also had to change much of the notation and terminology in [42] to agree better with this the rest of this paper in general and the blob-pebble game in particular.
+Perhaps the most important change is that we restrict all definitions to layered graphs, in contrast to Klawe who deals with a somewhat more general class of DAGs.
+We concentrate on layered graphs mainly to avoid unnecessary complications in the exposition, and since it can be proven that no graphs in [42] can give a better size/pebbling price trade-off than one gets for layered graphs anyway.

-Recall from Definition 5.5 that a path via w is a path P such that $w \in P$ .
+Recall from Definition 4.4 that a path via w is a path P such that $w \in P$.
 We will also say that P visits w.
 The notation $\mathfrak{P}{via}(w)$ is used to denote all source paths visiting w.
 Note that a path $P \in \mathfrak{P}{via}(w)$ visiting w may continue after w, or may end in w.

-Definition 8.6 (Hiding set).
-A vertex set U hides a vertex w if U blocks all source paths visiting w, i.e., if U blocks $\mathfrak{P}{via}(w)$ .
-U hides W if U hides all $w \in W$ .
+Definition 7.6 (Hiding set).
+A vertex set U hides a vertex w if U blocks all source paths visiting w, i. e., if U blocks $\mathfrak{P}{via}(w)$.
+U hides W if U hides all $w \in W$.
 If so, we say that U is a hiding set for W. We write [[U]] to denote the set of all vertices hidden by U.

 Our perspective is that we are standing at the sources of G and looking towards the sink.
-Then U hides w if we "cannot see" w from the sources since U completely hides w.
+Then U hides w if we "cannot see" w from the sources since U covers all paths approaching w (in particular, a vertex w hides itself).
 When U blocks a path P is is possible that we can "see" the beginning of the path, but we cannot walk all of the path since it is blocked somewhere on the way.
-The reason why this terminological distinction is convenient will become clearer in the next section.
+The reason why this terminological distinction is convenient will hopefully become clear in the next section.